itpp-labs/misc-addons/README.md

  - access_apps
  - access_settings_menu

-are about to be moved to the https://github.com/yelizariev/access-addons repo
+are moved to the https://github.com/yelizariev/access-addons repo and will be deleted from this repository soon

 the modules:
  - sale_report_kz